percona/pmm/docs/setting-up/client/external.md

 There two ways to get metrics from other exporters:

-- `external` will collect metrics from the exporter that is run on the same host as pmm-client connection to it by a port.
+- `external` will collect metrics from the exporter that is run on the same host as PMM Client's connection to it by a port.
 (See more details with `pmm-admin add external --help`.)

 - `external-serverless` is useful for collecting metrics from cloud services.
 You need a host and port number to add it to PMM Server.
 (See more details with `pmm-admin add external-serverless --help`.)

 Here are the differences between `external` and `external-serverless` types.

-Connection schema of exernal exporter:
+Connection schema of external exporter:

 ![](../../_images/PMM_External_Exporter_Schema.jpg)

-Connection schema of exernal serverless exporter:
+Connection schema of external serverless exporter:

 ![](../../_images/PMM_External_Serverless_Exporter_Schema.jpg)